 Chipola is a comprehensive public college whose mission is to provide accessible, affordable, quality educational opportunities to the residents of Calhoun, Holmes, Jackson, Liberty and Washington counties and to all others who choose to attend.
 The college creates a student-oriented atmosphere of educational excellence and maintains an intellectual environment which inspires the full development of each individual's goals, abilities, and interests.
 Because there is no substitute for quality instruction, the college empowers faculty members to establish and achieve the highest possible standards.
 The college also promotes a strong working relationship with communities, businesses, state agencies, and other educational institutions.
 Chipola provides the following

-• Educational programs which include general and pre-professional classes leading to the Associate in Arts degree for transfer into baccalaureate degree programs;

-• Selected Baccalaureate degree programs which produce educated and capable professionals;

-• Workforce Development programs leading to Associate in Science degrees, Associate in Applied Science degrees, and Certificates of Training to prepare students for careers;

-• Continuing Education programs related to professional and personal development; and

-• A broad range of enrollment and student services and instructional and administrative support to facilitate student success. -Adopted June 15, 2004
+- Educational programs which include general and pre-professional classes leading to the Associate in Arts degree for transfer into baccalaureate degree programs; - Baccalaureate degree programs which produce educated and capable professionals prepared for successful careers or advancement to graduate degree programs; - Workforce Development programs leading to Associate in Science degrees and Certificates of Training to prepare students for careers; - Continuing education opportunities for professional and personal development; and - A broad range of enrollment and student services and instructional and administrative support to facilitate student success. -Adopted September 21, 2010